 Employers would need to consider the applicant's response before making a final decision.
 Notably, while the bill originally would have precluded the employer from disqualifying an applicant who showed evidence of mitigation or rehabilitation, this prohibition was removed by recent amendments.
-However, if an employer does make a final decision to deny an applicant in whole or in part upon prior conviction history, the employer must notify the employee in writing of the following: (a) the final denial or disqualification; (b) any existing procedure the employer has for the applicant to challenge this decision; and (c) the right to file a complaint with the Department of Fair Employment Housing.
+However, if an employer does make a final decision to deny an applicant in whole or in part upon prior conviction history, the employer must notify the employee in writing of the following: (a) the final denial or disqualification; (b) any existing procedure to challenge this decision; (c) whether the applicant is eligible for other positions with the employer; (d) the earliest day the applicant may reapply; and (e) the right to file a complaint with the Department of Fair Employment Housing.